TritonDataCenter/rfd/rfd/0034/README.md

         // The phase for this event, one of "begin", "sync" or "switch"

       state: "string"
-        // The status for the event, e.g. "success", "failed", "running"
+        // The status for the event "success", "failed", "running" or "warning".
+        // The "warning" state will be used to notify the // user/operator of
+        // something unintened.
+The message field will contain the warning
+        // details, e.g. "source instance image cannot be migrated to the target
+        // CN".

       start_timestamp: "string"
         // The ISO timestamp when the phase was started.